neurolabusc/surf-ice/mz3/blender-mz3-addon/README.md

 # Blender MZ3 Addon

-This addon will add the ability to import (and in future export) binary MZ3 mesh files in Blender.
+This addon will add the ability to import and export binary MZ3 mesh files in Blender.
 This is based on the [Alex Tsui's OFF addon](https://github.com/alextsui05/blender-off-addon).

 # Quickstart